benmcevoy/SitecoreDeploy/readme.md

 ## Available commands

-When a request to execute a command is made and query string parameters are turned into a Dictionary<string,string> and passed into the commands Execute method.
+When a request to execute a command is made the query string parameters are turned into a Dictionary<string,string> and passed into the commands Execute method.
-This allows you pass well known paramters from your PowerShell script to the command.
+This allows you pass well known parameters from your PowerShell script to the command.

 For example, the Publish command understands ?arg=Smart|Full

 Whenever you include a query string argument you **must** also include it when creating a challenge and signature with microCHAP.
-The PowerShell example above does this.
+The PowerShell example illustrates this.

 #### Publish